TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-receiving-an-order.md

 ## Query about order status

 The Data Box service **does not guarantee any SLA** for order fulfillment and completion.
-Order processing is subject to a range of factors including: inventory availability, processing capacity, concurrent orders, and environmental conditions.
-Worldwide, data centers only process and ship orders on **business days**.
+Order processing is subject to a range of factors, including inventory availability, processing capacity, concurrent orders, and environmental conditions.
+Worldwide, datacenters process and ship orders **only on business days**.

 When a shipment is in transit, tracking information is updated on the **Overview** page in the portal.